COLLINS ALMANOR FOREST

 Animals listed as “species of special concern,” such as the southern bald eagle, northern goshawk, and osprey, have special habitat requirements spelled out in the Forest Practice Act.
 A forester must explain in the timber harvest plan how the plan meets habitat guidelines.
 The three raptors used as examples require buffer areas around nests.
 The buffer area includes screening trees, perch trees and replacement nest and perch trees.

 “Critical periods” are established for each species of special concern.
-During the critical period for the bald eagle, January 15 to August 15 or `4 weeks after fledging no timber operations are permitted in the buffer zone.
+During the critical period for the bald eagle, January 15–August 15 or 4 weeks after fledging, no timber operations are permitted in the buffer zone.

 A large ponderosa pine hosting a bald eagle nest on CAF died in 1989.
 The eagles constructed another nest in a nearby Ponderosa Pine.
 Primary and secondary buffer areas were extended by CAF foresters, with the new nest tree as their center.
 No equipment operation is allowed in the primary buffer, while limited operations are allowed in the secondary buffer outside the critical period.
 Since 1996, a pair of bald eagles have chosen to nest on CAF less than a mile from the Collins sawmill.
 In spite of wind damage to the nest the first year, the pair has been back each year to raise another clutch.